rebipp/worldfair-agrobio/worldfair-agrobio/content/introduction/pids.md

     - `host` corresponds to the `Internet Protocol` (IP) address or `hostname` (e.g. `www.example.com`) of a server hosting a resource
     - `userinfo` and `port` are optional and should be avoided in identifiers for data.
 - `path`: denotes the specific location or file on the `host`.
 It directs client to the resource within the `host`'s directory structure,
 - `query`: optional parameters that provide additional information to the `host`, often used in dynamic web pages to pass data or parameters.
-In the context resolvable identiers, query components should be avoided,
+In the context resolvable identifiers, query components should be avoided,
 - `fragment`: an optional part that identifies a specific portion within the resource, commonly used in longer documents to navigate to a particular section.